Vietnam.vn - Nền tảng quảng bá Việt Nam

 On October 25, in Hanoi, the Ministry of Foreign Affairs and the United Nations High Commissioner for Refugees (UNHCR) co-organized the “Southeast Asia Senior Officials’ Seminar on Civil Registration, Identity Documents and Prevention of Statelessness” to strengthen countries’ efforts in addressing statelessness.

 The forum provided an opportunity for countries to share practical experiences and success stories in reducing and preventing statelessness.
-The event was organized to promote the participation of governments and stakeholders in addressing statelessness as the world is more than halfway to 2030.
+The event was organized to promote the engagement of governments and stakeholders in addressing statelessness as the world is more than halfway to 2030.

 Speaking at the seminar, Assistant Minister of Foreign Affairs Nguyen Minh Vu emphasized that Southeast Asian countries need to continue to coordinate more closely to implement solutions to prevent and reduce statelessness at the national, regional and global levels.
 This will help manage population and migration more effectively and better protect and promote human rights.